Cantera/cantera-website/pages/science/reactors/cvodes.rst

 - ``step()``: The ``step()`` method computes the state of the system after one time step.
 The size of the step is determined by CVODES when the method is called.
-  CVODES determines the step size by <fill in half a sentence of detail>.
+  CVODES determines the step size by estimating the local error at every step, which must satisfy tolerance conditions.
+The step is redone with reduced step size whenever that error test fails.
+CVODES also periodically checks if the maximum step size is being used.
 The time step must not be larger than a predefined maximum time step :math:`\Delta t_{\mathrm{max}}`.
 The new time :math:`t_{\mathrm{new}}` at the end of the single step is returned by this function.
 This method produces the highest time resolution in the output data of the methods implemented in Cantera.